mheap/nexmo-developer/_documentation/en/client-sdk/in-app-voice/getting-started/app-to-app-call/android.md

 language: android
 ---

-# How to Make and Receive In App calls with the Nexmo Client SDK on Android
+# How to Make and Receive In App calls with the Client SDK on Android

-In this tutorial you learn how to use the Nexmo Client SDK for Android, in order to perform an in-app (IP to IP) voice call.
+In this tutorial you learn how to use the Client SDK for Android, in order to perform an in-app (IP to IP) voice call.

 You create a simple app that can make a call and receive a call.